lifewatch/bpnsdata/README.md

 ```

 If you are working on Windows, it can be tricky to install geopandas.
-We recommend to install FIRST the following packages by downloading the wheels of:
+We recommend to install FIRST the following packages (in this order) by downloading the wheels of:
-- GDAL
+* GDAL
-- rasterio
+* rasterio
-- Fiona
+* Fiona

-You can follow this tutorial:
+You can follow this tutorial if you're not familiar with wheels and/or pip:
 https://geoffboeing.com/2014/09/using-geopandas-windows/

 Build the project